JP007-star/DevOps-training/Day -4/readme.txt

-Hi This is Jaya Prasad.M`
+Hi This is Jaya Prasad.M.How About you this is version 2